 - Full itemisation of the individual assets contained in the property

-- Effective valuations of your second-hand assets
+- Adjustments of the effective lives of your second-hand assets

 Furthermore, you may find that a cheaper surveyor does not have the relevant skills or experience.
 As a result, you don’t get the most out of your assets.
 You’ll still get a depreciation schedule.
 However, it won’t allow you to claim as many tax deductions in Australia as you may be entitled to.